rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 Bare Metal Programming on Raspberry Pi 3
 ========================================

 Hello there!
-This tutotial series are made for those who would like to compile their own bare metal application for the Raspberry Pi.
+This tutorial series are made for those who would like to compile their own bare metal application for the Raspberry Pi.

 The target audience is hobby OS developers, who are new to this hardware.
 I'll give you examples on how to do the